DanielJDufour/geomask/README.md

   mask_srs: 4326
 });
 ```
-rows is a multi-dimensional array where each row include ranges/segments of pixels
+rows is a multi-dimensional array where each row includes the ranges of pixels inside the mask
 ```js
 [
   <92 empty items>, // the top 92 rows of the raster don't intersect the geometry mask